2018 Review (Updated

-The programme of events for 2018 is shown below.
+The review of our programme for 2018 is shown below.

 Members enjoying the meal at the 2018 Winter Social.